GDQuest/meta/video-guidelines.md

 - In Full HD, 1920x1080
 - Using the NTSC-film framerate, the most common on the web and cameras: 30/1.001 or ~29.97

+#### Program layout

+Use one of the default interfaces and, when possible, the default interaction mode for the program covered in the video.

+E.g. for Blender 2.80 and up, left click is the default to select and grab objects.
+As viewers stumble upon videos organically and generally won't watch them in a particular order, the tutorials should stay close to the programs' default settings.
+There are some exceptions for tools like the shell, vim, or emacs that, once you've learned the basics, you are meant to customize a lot.

+- For Godot, before recording, go to Editor -> Editor Layout -> Default to reset the interface.
+- For Krita, I recommend using the Big Paint workspace over the default, as it centers the canvas on screen.
+It also shows the Layers, color palette, tool options, document overview, brushes, toolbox, and advanced color selector: everything you need to paint is visible on screen.

+#### Font size

 The font size should be large enough for the video to read on a tablet, or depending on the video, on a large mobile phone in landscape orientation.
 If the program supports it, increase the font size to 20pt or more.

 For instance, in Godot, I use 20pt for the editor's font and 23pt for the code.
 Past 20pt, the editor's layout can feel too packed.

 ### Audio